axeluhl/sailing-analytics/wiki/planning/orc.md

 ---
 ## Ranking Metric
+[tbd]

+Scratchbook:
 - Differences in corrected time do apply on the boat farthest ahead
 - Possibility needed to select scratch boat afterwards, so comparison of corrected times with other tools under the same conditions can be provided

 ---
 ## UI Adaptions
+Scratchbook:
+- Possibility to set RaceLogs (Leg Information) from Admin Console
+- Possibility to choose Scratch Boat from Admin Console
+- Possibility to match Boat (Competitor with Boat) to an unique Certificate
 - Leaderboard should change in regards of the ranking metric (Implied Wind automatically shown on performance curve scoring but not shown during one design races)

 ---